DanielTarsalainen/fullstackopen_22_backend/README.md

 # fullstackopen_22_backend

-A repository for assignments: 3.1-3.22.
+A repository for following assignments: 3.1-3.22.

 ## Links to live installations